JuliaText/Word2Vec.jl/README.md

  0.0371017  -0.025825  0.0345965  …  0.0148279  0.0223793  -0.0312822
 ```

-The cosine similarity, for example, can be computed using
+The cosine similarity of ``book``, for example, can be computed using
 ``cosine_similar_words``.

 ```julia